pikapods/docs.pikapods.com/faq.md

 We fully support IPv6 as of May 2023.
 Before this, IPv6 worked over TCP, but possibly not ICMP.

+## Which data center do you use?

+Depending on the region you choose, most pods will be deployed in the following data center:

+- EU region: Hetzner Falkenstein, Germany
+- US region: Evocative BOS1 Data Center, Boston, MA

+Additional data center partners may be added over time, depending on current market conditions and operational needs.

 ## Time zones
 Our servers all run on standard UTC time zone.
 If you prefer to use a different time zone, you can often adjust it in the app itself or pass a new time zone via the `TZ` env var in your dashboard under *Pod Edit > Env Vars*.
 See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) for a list of supported time zones.
 When supported, simply put any value from the *TZ Identifier* column as `TZ` env var.
 E.g. `EST`, `America/Detroit` or `Etc/GMT+5`.